vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 [[356]]
 Gaur, A. Women in India, London 1980.
 Gharpure, J.R. (tr.)
-Yäjñavalkyasmṛti with the Mitākṣarā of Vijñānešvara
+Yājñavalkyasmṛti with the Mitākṣarā of Vijñānešvara
 and the Viramitrodaya of Mitramiśra, 2 parts, Bombay 1936-7.
 Gode, P.K.
 'Raghunatha, a protégé of Queen Dīpābai of Tanjore and his works: between A.D.
 1675 and 1712', Studies in Indian Literary History, vol.II, Bombay 1954.
-Studies in the history of dietetics-references to "avaränna" in the Dharmasutras of Baudhayana and Apastamba and the Gṛhyasutra of Āpastamba (between B.C.
+Studies in the history of dietetics-references to "avarānna" in the Dharmasutras of Baudhayana and Apastamba and the Gṛhyasutra of Āpastamba (between B.C.
 500 and A.D.
 500)', Studies in Indian Literary History, vol.III, Poona 1956, pp.153-60.
 Some notes on the history of soap-nuts, soap and washermen in India-between B.C.
 300 and A.D.
 1900', Studies in Indian Cultural History, vol.III, BORI, Poona 1969, pp.150–67.
 Gombrich, R.F.
 Precept and Practice: Traditional Buddhism in the Rural
 Highlands of Ceylon, Oxford 1971.